 If your coworker asks you to do something, but you have something very important lined up beforehand, you should tell him/her you can’t cancel the plan because that’s also important.
 I understand how it’s difficult to say ‘no’, but first of all think about your tasks.

 Sometimes even the best professionals fall into the ‘yes’ trap since there are many loafers who want to put their work on somebody’s desk.
 Don’t be naive and don’t say ‘yes’ to such people, otherwise it might become a habit and you’ll always be overloaded with extra work.

 3. Learn to stand up for yourself

-In today’s fast paced dynamic business environment, pressure from the all ends is more likely.
+In today’s fast-paced dynamic business environment, pressure from all ends is more likely.
 However, if you allow the pressure to take better of you, it will be only your fault.
 If your personal time is always being intruded upon by extra work, you need to stand up and say ‘no’ unless it’s really important.